-The Proposed Development represents a graceful podium-tower tall-building typology, with the tower element extending to grade on the west side, and transitioning to a podium element on the east side of the Subject Site.
+The Proposed Development represents a graceful podium-tower tall-building typology, with the tower element sited atop a low podium and canopy element.
+The canopy and podium element undulates along the public realm interfaces, creating visual interest.

 At-grade, the Proposed Development provides for a varying expression, contextualized to the adjacent development blocks and public realm areas within Pier 8.
-Along the eastern boundary, a 7.5 metre building setback is proposed, facilitating a 15.0 metre wide pedestrian mews area framed with two-storey townhouse style dwelling units integrated into the podium.
-More centrally within the Subject Site, the podium element serves to enclose the proposed loading space and below-grade parking access ramp.
+Along the eastern boundary, a 6.2 metre building setback is proposed, facilitating a 15.0 metre wide pedestrian mews area framed with two-storey townhouse style dwelling units integrated into the podium.
+Along Haida Avenue (proposed to be a shared-street), non-residential uses are proposed along with the staircase feature to the public lookout terrace.
+This staircase feature will also incorporate a dedicated public elevator, which will provide accessible access to the lookout terrace area.
 A portion of the proposed podium element also acts as a large canopy feature to partially cover the pick-up and drop-off area, providing weather and wind protection.
+Along the Greenway to the south, non-residential uses are proposed which may house a café or similar restaurant to support and enhance the Greenway area, and serve as a destination for visitors.

-Above the two-storey podium element, the tower element rises in a form composed of two intersecting circular forms to a height of 31 storeys (92.6 metres), before the central circular form continues to a height of 147.0 metres (including the mechanical penthouse).
-The Proposed Roof Plan identifying building setbacks and heights is provided within Figure 2 below:
+Above the two-storey podium element, the tower element rises in a form composed of two intersecting undulating forms to a height of 31 storeys (93.0 metres), before the central circular form continues to a height of 147.0 metres (including the mechanical penthouse).
+The Proposed Roof Plan identifying building setbacks is provided within Figure 2 below: